Otto von Moltke: War of the Pacific and death

 Subsequently, on 26 December, after the Chilean landing in Curayaco, south of Lima, Otto, while on board the auxiliary cruiser Angamos, wrote his last letter to his brother Karl, in which he said the following:

 On 13 January 1881, Otto participated in the Battle of San Juan and Chorrillos, commanding the 4th Company of the 1st Battalion of the Regiment Chacabuco, which was part of the Amunátegui Brigade of the 1st Army Division in the battle, under Patricio Lynch.
-During the second phase of the battle, after Chilean forces captured the San Juan line, his regiment and the Regiment 4th Line were ordered to attack the strong Peruvian defences on the Morro Solar promontory.
+During the second phase of the battle, after Chilean forces captured the San Juan line, his regiment and the Regiment 4º de Línea were ordered to attack the strong Peruvian defences on the Morro Solar promontory.
 Otto did the same at the head of the company he commanded.
 In that place the Chilean forces were repelled with several casualties by the intense fire, having to retreat and abandon some trenches that they had managed to occupy in the face of the Peruvian counterattack.
 It was during this part of the battle that he was mortally wounded by a gunshot to the chest, and then his body was cruelly torn to pieces on the ground by Peruvian soldiers with rifle butts and knives.

 In the aftermath of the battle, Morro Solar was occupied by Chilean troops, who recovered Moltke's remnants.
 His body was repatriated to Valparaíso under the special concern of the Bernstein family, and was later buried on 4 April in the port's dissidents cemetery.
 His funeral was carried out with an impressive night torch ceremony and a large attendance of authorities and institutions of the port.
 His father received a letter of condolence from the Chilean government.

 It is said that Moltke possessed a limited command of the Spanish language, always referring to his military orderly as "the pogopi."